oiwjewe/network-security-detector/README.md

 <h3>Considerations:</h3>

 This script were developed as result of a hacker challenge for a job interview, so it won’t be perfect.
-It’s not designed to be perfect, but to be flexible so it could be improved over time.
+It’s not designed to be perfect, but to be flexible so it could be improved over time.<br>
-Feel free to study it and adapt it into your reality if it makes sense to you.
+Feel free to study it and adapt it into your reality if it makes sense to you.<br>

-*I do not recommend or suggest to use this script as it is in real environments, once it was not fully tested and may lead to impacts in the network, such internal IP blocks while AI is learning.*
+*I do not recommend or suggest to use this script as it is in real environments, once it was not fully tested and may lead to impacts in the network, such internal IP blocks while AI is learning.*<br>
 *It’s dedicate to study only!
-I won’t accept responsibilities for any damage caused  by it’s irresponsible or illegal use.*
+I won’t accept responsibilities for any damage caused  by it’s irresponsible or illegal use.*<br>
-*Do not run it in networks where you don’t have express and legal consent.*
-Commercial use of this script is not recommended once it was developed with help of ChatGPT.
+*Do not run it in networks where you don’t have express and legal consent.*<br> Commercial use of this script is not recommended once it was developed with help of ChatGPT.

 <h3>Acknowledgments</h3>